LLNL/Caliper/_sources/build.rst.txt

 WITH_NVTX
   Build adapters to forward Caliper annotations to NVidia's nvtx annotation API.
   Set CUDA_TOOLKIT_ROOT_DIR to the CUDA installation.

+WITH_OMPT
+  Build with support for the OpenMP tools interface.

 WITH_PAPI
   Enable PAPI support.
 Set PAPI installation dir in PAPI_PREFIX.